Cost-Effective Rental Solutions · · 19 min read

 Common Issues During the Rental Process

-Site Accessibility Issues can also pose challenges.
+can also pose challenges.
 If renting a lift cannot access the designated work area, it’s important to reassess the delivery route and site conditions.
 This may involve clearing obstacles or selecting an alternative access point to ensure efficient operation.

-By proactively addressing these potential issues and implementing a robust training and safety plan, project managers can minimize disruptions and keep their projects on track.
+By proactively addressing these potential issues and implementing a robust training and safety plan, project managers can and keep their projects on track.
 Don't wait - ensure your team is prepared and your equipment is ready for safe operation.

 The center represents the main topic of rental issues, while the branches show specific problems that can occur.
 Each color-coded branch highlights a different issue, making it easy to follow and understand how they relate to the overall rental process.